fibbojs/fibbo/docs/guide/physics/rigidbody.md

 ## Relation with colliders

-A [collider](/guide/physics/colliders) can be attached to a rigid-body to specify its shape and enable collision-detection.
+A [collider](/guide/physics/colliders) can be attached to a rigidBody to specify its shape and enable collision-detection.

-A rigid-body without collider attached to it will not be affected by contacts (because there is no shape to compute contact against).
+A rigidBody without collider attached to it will not be affected by contacts (because there is no shape to compute contact against).

 ::: tip
-By default, Fibbo always create a collider when a rigid-body is created.
+By default, Fibbo always create a collider when a rigidBody is created.
 :::

 ## Types of rigid-bodies